Obesogen: Future research

 Most of the environmental obesogens currently identified are either classified into the category of chemical mimics of metabolic hormones throughout the body or of neurotransmitters within the brain.
 Because they fall into these two categories, extensive opportunities for complex interactions and varied sites of action as well as multiple molecular targets are open for consideration.
 Changing dose ranges tend to result in varying phenotypes and timing of exposure, gender, and gender predisposition introduce even more levels of complexity in how these substances effect the human body.

 Because the mechanisms behind the different effects of obesogens are so complex and not well understood, the extent to which they play in the current obesity epidemic may be greater than once thought.
 Epigenetic changes due to obesogen exposure must also be considered as a possibility, as they open up the potential for misregulated metabolic functions to be passed on from generation to generation.
 Epigenetic processes via hypermethylation of regulatory regions could lead to overexpression of different proteins, and therefore, amplification of acquired environmental effects.
 Research will be required in order to gain a better understanding of the mechanism of action these chemicals are involved in before the extent of the risk of exposure can be determined and methods of prevention and removal from the environment can be established.

+Natural occurring obesogens

+Fructose is a natural occurring obesogen found in several food products.
+It increases the development of diabetes as well as increasing the amount of fat stored in the liver which results in weight gain.
+It is found in sweets and sweetened beverages.

+Genistein is a naturally occurring obesogen found in soy bean and soy products.
+Genestein has been found to decrease mammary tumors in animal models.
+Genestein belongs to a family of phytoestrogens.
+Phytoestrogens are used to help humans with menopausal relief and the prevention of hormonal cancers.

+Obesogen prevention

+Preventing the effects of obesogen in the human body is crucial for maintaining healthy body weights.
+A few ways individuals can proactively reverse the effects would be regularly exercising, maintaining a healthy diet, ensuring quality sleep, and managing stress levels.
+These few options that allow individuals to practice healthy habits will in turn reduce the effects of obesogen within the body.